llabor/JavaScript/readme.md

 ```

 ### var vs let
-The difference is scoping. ```bashvar``` is scoped to the nearest function block and ```bashlet``` is scoped to the nearest enclosing block, which can be smaller than a function block.
+The difference is scoping. ```var``` is scoped to the nearest function block and ```let``` is scoped to the nearest enclosing block, which can be smaller than a function block.
 Both are global if outside any block.

 ## jQuery